KaonWry/not-really-an-auto-attendance/README.md

 Random shit I made.\
 \
-This stuff uses firefox gecko driver, so download it first from https://github.com/mozilla/geckodriver/releases.
+This stuff uses firefox gecko driver, so install firefox and gecko driver.\
+\
+Gecko driver can be downloaded [here](https://github.com/mozilla/geckodriver/releases).

 ## How to actually use it